jazzband/pip-tools/README.md

   to pass the `--allow-unsafe` now to adapt to the upcoming change.
 - The legacy resolver is deprecated and will be removed in future versions.
   The new default is `--resolver=backtracking`.
+- `--strip-extras` is deprecated.
+It has no effect and will be removed in future versions.

 ### A Note on Resolvers